bytewax/bytewax/docs/articles/advanced-concepts/extending-python-api.md

 - There must be a `step_id: str` argument, even if not used.

-- All arguments, the return value, and return dataclass fields that are `Stream`s or `MultiStream`s must have type annotations.
-We recommend annotating all the arguments, the return value, and all fields in a return dataclass.
+- All arguments, the return value, and return `NamedTuple` fields that are `Stream`s or `MultiStream`s must have type annotations.
+We recommend annotating all the arguments, the return value, and all fields in the return `NamedTuple`.

-- You must use a `dataclass` to return multiple values.
+- You must use a `NamedTuple` to return multiple values.

-- Argument and return dataclass field names must not overlap with the names defined on the `Operator` base class.
+- Argument and return `NamedTuple` field names must not overlap with the names defined on the `Operator` base class.

 - `Stream`s, `MultiStream`s, and `Dataflow`s _must not appear in
-  nested objects_: they either can be arguments, the return type directly, or the top-level fields of a dataclass that is the return type; nowhere else.
+  nested objects_: they either can be arguments, the return type directly, or the top-level fields of the return `NamedTuple` type;
+  nowhere else.

 ## Docstrings